 Many of the scenes depicted on the walls of the tomb interiors are of Etruscans (usually among them the deceased who once occupied the tomb), giving us a rare glimpse into the life of this ancient mysterious civilization.

 Through their paintings, we see how they looked, how they dressed, how they did their hair, how they accessorized, what they ate, how they celebrated, the instruments they played music on, how they danced, the games they performed, how they hunted and fished, and more!

-Through the representation of ancient artists who painted these frescoes in great details and using vibrant colors we come face to face with these amazing people and the kind of lives they lived.
+Through the representation of ancient artists who painted these frescoes in great detail and using vibrant colors, we come face to face with these amazing people and the kind of lives they lived.

-Modern day Sutri is a medieval town with ancient roots about 30 miles from Rome.
-In the ancient times, Sutri was known as Sutrium, and considered the “Gateway to Etruria” by Livy as it occupied a strategic road to ancient Etruria (and later in the Roman times, the Via Cassia).
+Modern-day Sutri is a medieval town with ancient roots about 30 miles from Rome.
+In ancient times, Sutri was known as Sutrium and considered the “Gateway to Etruria” by Livy as it occupied a strategic road to ancient Etruria (and later in Roman times, the Via Cassia).

 Unlike the famous Roman amphitheater known as the Colosseum that was built of stone, this ancient amphitheater was entirely carved right into the local tuffa rock, much like how the Etruscans created many of their tombs by carving them entirely from the living rock.

 It is estimated to have been able to accommodate up to 9,000 spectators at a time, and the structure retained many of its features such as corridors, internal passages, and staircases.

 Buried and forgotten over time, it was rediscovered by mid 19th century, and unearthed completely by the 1930s.